manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 - You have the right to post snarky replies if you are in a bad mood though and someone had posted some stupid reply to your tweet

 - You have the right to remind people that you don't care about their opinion if they disagree with something you posted

+- You are not on Twitter to change people's opinion on any subject or to make them like you.
+So don't waste time explaining your views

 **Note:** If you disagree with these rules, just know that these are mine and not yours